privatedrop/privatedrop.github.io/index.md

 ## Responsible Disclosure

 We informed Apple about the privacy issues in May 2019 via responsible disclosure and shared our PrivateDrop solution in October 2020.
-As of April 20, 2021, Apple has neither acknowledged the problem nor indicated that they are working on a solution.
+As of April 20, 2021, Apple has not indicated that they are working on a solution.

 This means **Apple users are still vulnerable to the outlined privacy attacks.** They can only protect themselves by disabling AirDrop discovery in the system settings and by refraining from opening the sharing pane.